paschal533/Decentralized-Netflix/README.md

-# Decenterized Netflix built with moralis and nextJs.
+# Decenterize Netflix built with moralis and nextJs.